Since I started my bike fitting service I’ve done over a thousand fittings and the response and feedback has been incredible.

 Unlike some, my fittings involve no computers, no plumb line, no goniometer and no video (though if you would like me to film you and show you how you look I’m happy to do so).
 I watch how you move and ask how you feel.
 The goal is a position that enables you to push the pedals in the direction that they’re going to go anyway (i.e. along their circular path) while you sit comfortably on the saddle with no tendency to slide towards the front.
 Your hands, arms and shoulders should be relaxed while holding the bars in any position.
 Because cycling is about riding on real roads in the real world your position should give you control on climbs, descents, on rough and slippery surfaces, in traffic and through corners.
 This is true whether you’re a racer, a tourist, a commuter or simply someone who wants to enjoy riding without a label.

-I didn’t mention power and aerodynamics.
-If you’re racing on your bike it can be difficult to think beyond power and aerodynamics: surely if you’re not going as fast as possible nothing else really matters.
+Power and aerodynamics: If you’re racing on your bike it can be difficult to think beyond power and aerodynamics: surely if you’re not going as fast as possible nothing else really matters.
 Except that it does.
 Whilst my setups are excellent for aerodynamics, because they encourage you to ride low on the drops and minimise your frontal area, and for power, because they encourage you to recruit your glute and calf muscles as well as your quads, they also ensure that you waste as little energy as possible.
 How?
 By maximising control and minimising tension.
 If you’re tense you’re wasting energy – and that’s energy that you could use for generating power.

 A bike fitting is a lesson on cycling